thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 });
 ```

-How to generate a good JWT_SECRET_KEY?
+How to generate a good `JWT_SECRET_KEY`?
 Because we use HS256 algoithm for the signature, we should have a 256 bits key of 32 characters.

 You can generate a good random 256 bits key (crypographically strong pseudorandom) with